 As founder and CEO of a small- or mid-sized company, you likely handle most of your operations in-house.
-Administrative tasks, answering the phone, and scheduling fall to you and your team.
+Administrative tasks, answering the phone, motivating employees and scheduling fall to you and your team.

 Yet as your business grows and becomes more intense, outsourcing for small business specific tasks to specialized experts is a smart idea.
 You will lose some day-to-day control over these tasks.
 However, you will regain more control over the crucial parts of your business.
 You’ll also reclaim time and resources; you can rest assured that your job will be handled well.

 For example, you might already outsource payroll.
 Why not venture a step further?
 Try outsourcing your answering services, scheduling, data entry, and other tasks.
 Here are 5 important reasons why it’s time for your company to reap the benefits of outsourcing.